jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 Why?
 Because a thief could be mid-steal, holding a pointer to that old buffer, and if deleted that's undefined behaviour.

-So the easy solution was: don't delete it at all, stack all old buffers into a vector and let the destructor clean them up at end of the program.
+So the easy solution was: don't delete it at all, stack all old buffers in a vector and let the destructor clean them up at end of the program.

 ```cpp
 if (b - f >= buf->capacity)